-In consideration of a potential copper heap leaching and solvent extraction / electrowinning ("SX/EW") processing facility at the Cactus Project is based on processing existing Stockpile Project oxidized copper resources, a hydrometallurgical approach was also contemplated to process the oxide and enriched sulfides (chalcocite / covellite dominant) material identified in the mineralized Cactus East and Cactus West extensions to the existing open pit reported in the Mineral Resource estimate.
+In consideration of a potential SX/EW processing facility at the Project, a hydrometallurgical approach is contemplated to process the oxide and enriched sulphides (chalcocite / minor covellite dominant) material identified in the mineralized Cactus East and Cactus West extensions to the existing open pit and underground and the Parks/Salyer underground mined materials reported in the mineral resource estimate.
+The current metallurgical studies and testing for the Cactus Project have been ongoing since late 2019 and has been conducted in four phases of testing through the current information completed in 2023 disclosed in this Report.

-ASCU's geologists are working with metallurgical engineers to quantify the recovery of copper from samples obtained in a large drilling campaign The drill core samples are safely recovered and placed in bags to be studied by geologists and shipped to a well-established mineral processing research and development firm in Reno, Nevada - McClelland Analytical Service Laboratory, an ISO 17025 accredited facility.
-The metallurgical test program has been developed by Samuel Engineering and supervised by Mr. James L. Sorensen.
+ASCU's geologists are working with metallurgical engineers to quantify the recovery of copper from samples obtained in a large drilling campaign The drill core samples are safely recovered and placed in bags to be studied by geologists and shipped to a well-established mineral processing research and development firm in Reno, Nevada - McClelland Analytical Service Laboratory ("McClelland"), an ISO 9000 and ISO 17025 accredited facility.
+Additional testing work was completed on-site by ASCU staff and at HydroGeoSense Inc. ("HGS") laboratories in Tucson, Arizona.
+The metallurgical test program completed at McClelland has been developed and supervised by Mr. James L. Sorensen.
+Mr. Sorensen also reviewed and inspected the ongoing metallurgical testing at site and information developed by HGS.